sandromastronardi/CloudInfra_Shared_Libraries/README.md

 The Reslilience library helps to create standardised policies for circuit breakers in your services.
 This is currently not complete.

+# How to start

+You start by doing a search and replace for CompanyName which you replace with your company name... this must be done for namespaces, but you must also rename the projects and the folders.

 ## Compiling & release

 These libraries will be used across your application and must be compiled.